 Grant funds are payable on projects/programs carried out during the July 1-June 30 academic/fiscal year.
-Grantees are advised they must submit an overall invoice for their grant award, along with any project-associated invoices, to the Director of Grants Management when reimbursement funds are needed.
+Grantees are advised they must submit an overall invoice for their grant award, along with any project-associated invoices and receipts, to the Director of Grants Management when reimbursement funds are needed.

 Grantees are expected to adhere to the proposal budget as submitted to and approved by the Ambassador’s Fund board.
 Any budget adjustments that surface during grant implementation require the prior approval of the Fund president.

 As non-profit organizations, grantees should be alert to charges for sales tax on any purchased items.
 The Fund will not reimburse on those charges.